 - Creating a strong “landmark” presence

-Valance (the hanging edge)
+Valance (the edge of the edge)

 - Hospitality environments like cafés, terraces and beer gardens